top of page

 BTG Productions, 2007

 Award-winning documentary filmed in remote Northeastern Tibet.
-Here, at Kala Rongo Monastery, nearly 300 Buddhist nuns are receiving religious and educational training previously unavailable to them, and playing an unprecedented role in preserving their rich cultural heritage even as they slowly reshape it.
+Kala Rongo Monastery is the home to nearly 300 Buddhist nuns who are receiving religious and educational training previously unavailable to them, and playing an unprecedented role in preserving their rich cultural heritage even as they slowly reshape it.

 Special Jury Prize : Trento Film Festival